Curated OER

 What are rice farmers doing to help the environment with their water-filled rice fields?

 Third graders research rice fields.
-In this rice fields instructional activity, 3rd graders discuss how fields contribute to the environment by providing an important food source for birds.
-They find the benefits of rice fields to water...
+In this rice fields lesson plan, 3rd graders discuss how fields contribute to the environment by providing an important food source for birds.
+They find the benefits of rice fields to water and soil as...

 Curated OER